ljdursi/ML-for-scientists/README.md

+# Machine Learning for Scientists

-This are the materials for a roughly one day course intended to provide an introduction to some of the key methods and concepts in machine learning, aimed at a scientific audience.
+These are the materials for a roughly one day course intended to provide an introduction to some of the key methods and concepts in machine learning, aimed at a scientific audience.